 Reading Can Help You Dodge Failure

 Books are often bought with the presumption that the information inside will make us rich and successful – “We’ll no longer have to go to work and we’ll live happily ever after.”
-And who can blame us, we see these type of messages on pretty much every book cover: “Get my book and become successful in 30 days.”
+And who can blame us, we see these types of messages on pretty much every book cover: “Get my book and become successful in 30 days.”

 A book, no matter how good it is, won’t make you a fortune.
-It might give you a direction in life or idea about starting a business but it’s up to you to do the work and achieve something.
+It might give you a direction in life or an idea about starting a business but it’s up to you to do the work and achieve something.

 Books usually explain situations of bitterness and present a possible way to escape them.

 The protagonist is constantly facing challenges.
 Never resting and never truly succeeding.
-The way the main character overcomes each new bump on the road is expanding our knowledge on the subject and placing a new tool in our box of problem-solving skills.
+The way the main character overcomes each new bump on the road is by expanding our knowledge on the subject and placing a new tool in our box of problem-solving skills.

 Reading Helps You Focus